faboussard/42-irc/assets/fanny_notes.md

 as incoming data ready to recv(), socket ready to send() data to, out-of-band data ready to recv(), errors, etc.
 The poll() function is used to monitor changes in the status of file descriptors.
 It blocks until an event occurs on one or more of the monitored file descriptors, or until the specified timeout expires.

+# tuto #

+La structure sockadrre_in est utilisee pour specifier une adresse ip et un numero de port. sin = sockadress in
+sin_family: tye dadress utilisee par le soket (AF_INET)
+sin_port: numero de portm convertir avec la fonciton htons pour garantir que les octets soit envoyes dans le bon ordre reseau (big endian) (octet le plus fot stocke en premier ) sin_addr = adresse ip

+socket function is a system call to create ta new socket for a specified tye and returns a file descriptor that can be used to refer to that socket.

+SO_REUSEADDR enables the socket to bypass this reservation period and reuse the port and address right away.

+O_NONBLOCK flag on the server socket file descriptor.
+This flag sets the socket to non-blocking mode, which means that operations such as read() and write() on the socket will return immediately, even if there is no data available to read or the write operation cannot be completed immediate